• Skip to primary navigation

 • Hot Pool: Of course, hot pools always feel good.

 • Elements Pool: The water isn’t quite as hot as the hot pool, but it is no less pleasant.
-And, perhaps even slightly better because the noise from the fountain in the middle helps drown out fellow visitor chatter and make for a more relaxing experience.
+And, perhaps even slightly better because the noise from the fountain in the middle helps drown out fellow visitor chatter and makes for a more relaxing experience.

 • Barrel Saunas: There are two of these onsite, and while they are quite small, they provide a quick and quieter escape if other spots are busy.